Changes Book Prize

 1. Submissions must be original poetry manuscripts written in the English language.
 Poems published in print or online periodicals, anthologies, or chapbooks may be included, but the manuscript itself must be unpublished.
 Translations and works by multiple authors are not accepted.

-2. Manuscripts must be a minimum of 48 numbered pages and a maximum of 80 numbered pages in length, including the title page and table of contents.
+2. Manuscripts must be a minimum of 48 numbered pages, including the title page and table of contents.
 All manuscripts must be paginated.
-Each new poem must start on a new page.

-9. The Changes Book Prize reserves the right of the judge to not choose a winner for any given year of the competition.
+7. Changes reserves the right of the judge to not choose a winner for any given year of the competition.

 Submit here